-Dublin is certainly the ideal destination for those seeking fun on New Year’s Eve but for the same reason, it can become chaotic and difficult.
-Even visiting the surroundings under the New Year period could be difficult given the presence of so many tourists.
-So Dublin really is an ideal destination for New Year’s Eve but it is not a suitable destination for everyone, especially those looking for a bit of true Irish spirit.
+Dublin is undoubtedly the ideal destination for those seeking fun on New Year’s Eve but for the same reason, it can become chaotic and complex.
+Even visiting the surroundings during the New Year period could be difficult, given the presence of so many tourists.
+So Dublin really is an ideal destination for New Year’s Eve, but it is not a suitable destination for everyone, especially those looking for a bit of true Irish spirit.

 Travel to Ireland: a few resources for you